Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 Paralytic Shellfish Poisoning

-This is the most common and most severe form of shellfish poisoning.
+Paralytic shellfish poisoning (PSP) is the most common and most severe form of shellfish poisoning.
+PSP is caused by eating shellfish contaminated with saxitoxins produced by dinoflagellates from Aelxandrium, Pyrodinium, and Gymnodinium genera.
 Symptoms usually appear 30–60 minutes after eating toxic shellfish and include numbness and tingling of the face, lips, tongue, arms, and legs.
 There may be headache, nausea, vomiting, and diarrhea.
 Severe cases are associated with ingestion of large doses of toxin and clinical features such as ataxia, dysphagia, mental status changes, flaccid paralysis, and respiratory failure.
-The case-fatality ratio averages 6% and is dependent on the availability of modern medical care, including mechanical ventilation.
+The case-fatality ratio is dependent on the availability of modern medical care, including mechanical ventilation.
 The death rate may be particularly high in children.

 Neurotoxic Shellfish Poisoning

-Neurotoxic shellfish poisoning usually presents as gastroenteritis accompanied by minor neurologic symptoms, resembling mild ciguatera poisoning or mild paralytic shellfish poisoning.
-Inhalation of aerosolized toxin in the sea spray associated with a Florida red tide (Karenia brevis bloom) can induce bronchoconstriction and may cause acute, temporary respiratory discomfort in healthy people.
-People with asthma may experience more severe and prolonged effects.
+Neurotoxin shellfish poisoning is caused by eating shellfish contaminated with brevetoxins produced by the dinoflagellate K. brevis.
+Neurotoxic shellfish poisoning usually presents as gastroenteritis accompanied by minor neurologic symptoms resembling mild ciguatera poisoning or mild paralytic shellfish poisoning.
+Inhalation of aerosolized toxin in the sea spray associated with a Florida red tide (K. brevis bloom) can induce bronchoconstriction and may cause acute, temporary respiratory discomfort in healthy people.
+People with asthma may experience more severe and prolonged respiratory effects.

 Diarrheic Shellfish Poisoning